-- issuance of a certificate of occupancy (for a structure) or 30 days after construction finishes (if no certificate of occupancy is required). - If associated with a special event approved by the City or permitted under this IDO, from 7 calendar days before to 7 calendar days after the event, or as stated in any approval for the event approval issued by the City. - 3.
+- 1. If associated with a construction project, from 30 calendar days before construction begins to 30 calendar days after issuance of a certificate of occupancy (for a structure) or 30 days after construction finishes (if no certificate of occupancy is required). - 2.
+If associated with a special event approved by the City or permitted under this IDO, from 7 calendar days before to 7 calendar days after the event, or as stated in any approval for the event approval issued by the City. - 3.
 If neither Subsection 1 nor 2 above applies, then not longer than a period of 30 calendar days.

-4-3(G)(4) Fair, Festival, or Theatrical Performance
+Fair, Festival, or Theatrical Performance123 4-3(G)(4)

-Limited to 7 calendar days and to 45 days in any calendar year unless a Conditional Use Approval is obtained pursuant to Subsection 14-16-6-6(A).
+This use may take place on a fairground, which requires a Site Plan - EPC related to the NR-SU zone district pursuant to Subsection 14-16-6-6(J).
+Where this use is proposed in another zone district, this use is limited to 7 calendar days and to 45 days in any calendar year unless a Conditional Use Approval is obtained pursuant to Subsection 14-16-6-6(A).